CycleCloud/cyclecloud_tutorials/Lab1/Tutorial.md

 This lab focuses on helping you become familiar with Azure CycleCloud, a tool for orchestrating HPC clusters in Azure.

-Please send questions or comments to the Azure CycleCloud PM team: askcyclecloud AT microsoft.com.
+Please send questions or comments to [the Azure CycleCloud PM team](mailto:askcyclecloud@microsoft.com).

 ## Goals
 * Create a fully functional, configured Azure CycleCloud instance that can be